david-gimelle/monorepo-demo-boardgames/java-boardgames-api/README.md

 Simple Java Spring Boot application with an enpoint that return a list of boardgames

+# How to run the tests
+run:
+> ./gradlew test

 # How to build the app
 run:
 > ./gradlew build